dive-be/laravel-wishlist/README.md

         /**
          * The user model of your application.
 For most apps, the default will suffice.
          * However, if you wish, you may customize that here.
 This is used for the Wish model's
-         * user relationship so you can display the owner of the wish in .e.g.
-Laravel Nova.
+         * user relationship so you can display the owner of the wish in e.g. Laravel Nova.
          */
         'user' => config('auth.providers.users.model'),
     ],